Published:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-At a time that we’ve been waiting patiently for any news of when everybody’s favourite secret agent will be making his next appearance on the big screen, Sony just went ahead and dropped a trailer for a brand new James Bond game.
+At a time when we’ve been waiting patiently for any news of everybody’s favourite secret agent’s next appearance on the big screen, Sony just went ahead and dropped a pretty sizeable gameplay reveal for the upcoming 007 First Light, while also telling us when we can get our hands on it.

-007 First Light is a new take on the often reinterpreted character, clearly eschewing the book-and-film series’ various canons to present a new origin story: one unique to this much younger version of Bond.
+First Light is a new take on the often reinterpreted character, clearly eschewing the book-and-film series’ various canons to present a new origin story: one unique to this much younger version of Bond, played by Dexter’s Patrick Gibson.
 Created by IO Interactive, the people behind the incredible Hitman series, 007 First Light looks particularly promising in a industry finally taking licensed games seriously.
+Plus, it’ll be hitting consoles and PC on March 27, 2026.

-If you haven’t seen the first trailer for the new James Bond game, check it out below.
+If you haven’t seen the deep dive into the new James Bond game, check it out below.

 Looks pretty good, right?
-Well, there’s a bit more packed in that 3 minutes that we can tease out with a bit of digging: so here’s 5 things we learned about 007 First Light.
+Well, choppy performance aside (there’s still time to fix that, by the way) there’s a bit more packed in that 36 minutes that we can tease out with a bit of digging: so here’s a few things we learned about 007 First Light.

 As a rule, Bond’s backstory is usually pretty muddy.
 He’s a secret agent, after all, and tends to keep his history pretty close to his chest.
 First Light seems to be taking things pretty closely from Ian Fleming’s original novels, with Bond joining the secret service following the deaths of his parents after a mountaineering accident.